Elico-Corp/odoo-addons/stock_picking_sequence/README.rst

 Stock Picking Sequence
 ======================

-This module extends the functionality of report to This module adds the sequence and total quantity into the delivery order printout.
+This module extends the functionality of report to add the sequence and total quantity into the delivery order printout.

 Installation
 ============